MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/fa-how-depreciate-amortize.md

 5. On the **Home** tab, choose **Post** to post the journal.

 ## <a name="use-duplication-lists-to-prepare-to-post-to-multiple-depreciation-books"></a>Use duplication lists to prepare to post to multiple depreciation books
 When you fill in journal lines to post to a depreciation book, you can duplicate the lines in a separate journal so you can post to a different depreciation book.
-For more information, see the "To post entries to different depreciation books" section.
+For more information, see To [post entries to different depreciation books](fa-how-depreciate-amortize.md#to-post-entries-to-different-depreciation-books).

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Depreciation Books**, and then choose the related link.
 2. Open the depreciation book, and then select the **Part of Duplication List** check box.